SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 Steeltoe provides services that can be categorized into two broad categories.

-Services that simplifiy using .NET and ASP.NET on Cloud Foundry:
+Services that simplify using .NET and ASP.NET on Cloud Foundry:

 * Connectors (e.g. MySql, Redis, Postgres, RabbitMQ, OAuth, etc)
 * Configuration providers
-* Security providers (OAuth SSO, JWT, Redis Keyring Storage, etc.)
+* Security providers (OAuth SSO, JWT, Redis Key Ring Storage, etc.)

 Services that enable .NET and ASP.NET developers to leverage Spring Cloud: